 Other than the fact that the drawings of the indigenous people hold a significant place in history, the adventurous caves give us a lot more mysterious findings for great studies to be carried out on the world’s glorious history.

 Further to the fact that it is an enchanting destination, this district is considered to be a royal pathway to many famous tourist spots.
-An important point to note about this district is that there is a wide variety of trade concerning leather, silk and pulses which ultimately makes it every shopper’s favourite destination.
+An important point to note about this district is that there is a wide variety of trade concerning leather, silk, and pulses which ultimately makes it every shopper’s favorite destination.

-2. Bhojeshwar Temple.
-Usually carried out particularly in colours of red or white and an unusual hint of yellow or green having concepts drawn from the events of the past, the images of this temple show horses, elephants, animal riders, fighting animals, and musical stories carved on walls.
+Usually carried out particularly in colors of red or white and an unusual hint of yellow or green having concepts drawn from the events of the past, the images of this temple show horses, elephants, animal riders, fighting animals, and musical stories carved on walls.
 Most of the animals like tigers, lions, elephants, dogs, crocodiles, and reptiles have been well displayed in the caves.
 Some rituals and religiously important symbols do make an appearance from time to time.

-3. Bhopal.
 Also known as the City of Lakes, Bhopal has stunning views that will regenerate your insides.
 This city is only 45 km away from Bhimbetka.
-Bhopal is full of life, modern art and culture.
+Bhopal is full of life, modern art, and culture.